patjak/facetimehd/README.md

 [wiki]: https://github.com/patjak/bcwc_pcie/wiki

 ## Install:
 If you use arch, install from the AUR.
-If not, run build.sh as root:
+If not, run install.sh as root:
-`sudo ./build.sh`
+`sudo ./install.sh`